somebodysmokein/nightwatch-multiple-browsers/README.md

 ### Run the entire test suite in parallel on multiple BrowserStack browsers

 In this section, we will run the tests in parallel on multiple browsers on Browserstack.
-Refer to the `parallel` object in `caps.json` file to change test capabilities for this configuration.
+The browserstack.json has the following environment configuration

+    ```"Windows": {
+        "browsers": ["chrome","firefox","edge"],
+        "os": "Windows"
+    }
+    ```

 -   How to run multiple broiwsers for a specific os?

-    To run the  =test suite in parallel on multiple BrowserStack browsers for the same os, use the following command:
+    To run the test suite in parallel on multiple BrowserStack browsers for the same os, use the following command:

     ```sh
     npm run bstack-parallel-multiple-os